-- (a) Select, develop, and differentiate resources that meet bilingual students' prior knowledge, interests, and cultural backgrounds, as well as integrate funds of knowledge that exist in local and global communities. - (b) Structure and design instructional materials to scaffold languages, support understanding, and to actively integrate new knowledge as well as creatively consider the new demands on literacy, oracy, and learning imposed by the digital text. - (c) Recognize a continuum of differences in bilingual students' abilities and ways of learning, aligning instructional materials to the Universal Design for Learning (UDL) principles. - (d) Critically examine and integrate digital technologies, new forms of communication (e.g., educational blogs, video platforms), novel symbol systems (i.e., icons, emoticons, and graphics) and modalities (i.e., images, video, and audio) into teaching, assessment, and communicating with diverse families and communities.
+- (a) Study ways in which bilingual educators can transform information into knowledge and work to challenge both the digital and knowledge divide. - (b) Structure and design instructional resources to scaffold languages and support understanding, to actively integrate new knowledge with students' prior knowledge, interests, and cultural backgrounds, and to creatively consider the new demands on literacy, oracy, and learning imposed by the digital text. - (c) Recognize a continuum of differences in bilingual students' abilities and ways of learning, align instructional materials to the Universal Design for Learning (UDL) principles, and select, develop, and differentiate resources. - (d) Critically examine and integrate funds of knowledge that exist in local and global communities, educational networks, digital technologies. new forms of communication (e.g., educational blogs, video platforms), novel symbol systems (i.e., icons, emoticons, and graphics) and modalities (i.e., images, video, and audio) into teaching, assessment, and communicating with diverse families and communities.